0% Not started

 No label Chapter 5 Recap & Knowledge Test

-No label Lesson 6.1: Ear Training Part 1
+No label Lesson 6.1: Ear Training 1

 Learning to play the piano involves more than just reading sheet music or practicing finger exercises.
 One of the most powerful yet often overlooked skills a pianist can develop is ear training—the ability to identify musical elements such as pitch, intervals, chords, and rhythms by listening.

-No label Lesson 6.2: Ear Training Part 2
+No label Lesson 6.2: Ear Training 2

 Practicing ear training every day, even for just 10–15 minutes, can dramatically improve your ability to hear and understand music.
 In this Part 2 lesson on ear training, I'll show you even more ways you can improve your ability to clearly and easily decipher the pitches of certain individual keys, chords, and melodies.